Rasputin: Dark Servant of Destiny

-Rasputin: Dark Servant of Destiny is a 1996 biographical historical drama television film which chronicles the last four years (1912–16) of Grigori Rasputin's stint as a healer to Alexei Nikolaevich, Tsarevich of Russia; the heir apparent to the Russian throne as well as the only son of Tsar Nicholas II of Russia and Empress Alexandra Feodorovna; who suffered from hemophilia.
+Rasputin: Dark Servant of Destiny is a 1996 American biographical historical drama television film directed by Uli Edel and starring Alan Rickman, Greta Scacchi and Ian McKellen.
+It chronicles the last four years (1912–1916) of Grigori Rasputin's stint as a healer to Alexei Nikolaevich, Tsarevich of Russia; the heir apparent to the Russian throne as well as the only son of Tsar Nicholas II of Russia and Empress Alexandra Feodorovna; who suffered from hemophilia.
 The film is narrated in the first person by Alexei.
+The film premiered on HBO on March 23, 1996.

 Plot

 In 1991, the remains of Russian Tsar Nicholas II and his family (except for Alexei and Maria) are discovered.
 The voice of Nicholas's young son, Tsarevich Alexei Nikolaevich, narrates the remainder of the story.

 1883 Western Siberia, a young Grigori Rasputin is asked by his father and a group of men to perform magic.
 Rasputin has a vision and denounces one of the men as a horse thief.
 Although his father initially slaps him for making such an accusation, Rasputin watches as the man is chased outside and beaten.

 Twenty years later, Rasputin sees a vision of the Virgin Mary, prompting him to become a priest.
 Rasputin quickly becomes famous, with people, even a bishop, begging for his blessing.

 Meanwhile, in St. Petersburg, Alexei is confined to his bed suffering from severe bruising to his leg caused by Hemophilia B, a disease that prevents proper blood clotting.
 Nicholas has so far kept Alexei's illness a secret from the Russian people.
 Eugene Botkin, the family's court physician, has been unable to help the boy.
 Alexei's mother, Tsarina Alexandra Feodorovna asks to see a spiritual healer, and is recommended to call upon Rasputin.

 Rasputin is summoned to the Tsar's palace and brought before Alexei.
 Rasputin startles Nicholas and Alexandra by asking Alexei about his leg, despite neither of them having told him of Alexei's affliction.
 Rasputin soothes Alexei with images of sailing whilst he places his hand on the boy's leg.
 Rasputin limps away, causing Alexandra to believe he has absorbed Alexei's pain into his own body.
 Nicholas asks Rasputin how he knew about Alexei's leg, and Rasputin responds that the Virgin Mary told him and sent him to heal Alexei; Nicholas remains skeptical.

 The next morning, Alexei awakens in perfect health and proclaims that Rasputin has healed him with magic.
 Dr. Botkin insists that it was a treatment he started using on Alexei the week before.
 Alexandra visits Rasputin to thank him.
 Rasputin questions Alexandra's faith in God, placing the blame for Alexei's disease on her weak prayers.
 Alexandra asks that Rasputin move in with the family and gives him his own chamber in the palace.

 Rasputin begins to become acquainted with Nicholas's daughters, Olga, Tatiana, Maria, and Anastasia; worrying Nicholas after he hears rumors of Rasputin's womanizing and flings with prostitutes.
 Nicholas soon asks Rasputin to leave the palace.